-The Wonsook Kim College of Fine Arts offers graduate degrees in Art, Music, Theatre (School of Theatre and Dance), and Creative Technologies.
+The Wonsook Kim College of Fine Arts offers graduate degrees in Art, Music, Theatre, and Creative Technologies.
 The College educates artists and designers, performers, teachers, scholars, and interdisciplinary creatives in terminal degrees in Art and in Theatre, and in preparation for further study at the doctoral level or for advancement in their professions.